Flattening the curve is absolutely essential in containing the global COVID-19 pandemic

 - cleaning and sanitising frequently used objects such as mobiles, keys and wallets

 So, is Australia flattening the COVID-19 curve and how does it compare with other countries?
-This interactive chart compares the trajectory of global confirmed cases.
+These interactive charts compare the trajectories of confirmed cases and deaths throughout the globe.
 Optimised for desktop.